If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or

 I found out recently there is a practice in American hospitals that will put a patient on an AST drug during a surgical stay.
-This is supposed to be determined by a diagnosed need, but many physicians doesn’t make the time to figure that out – so here you go – a little purple pill for you, and you and you.
+This is supposed to be determined by a diagnosed need, but many physicians don’t make the time to figure that out – so here you go – a little purple pill for you, and you and you.

 Here’s the worst part, the patient is sent home with a prescription to stay on it.
 No questions asked.

 Let me tell you how serious this is, and why it is in your best interest to take charge of your digestion and your health care.

 What are these drugs?

 Antacids (think Tums and Gaviscon) change the pH of the stomach by introducing a non-acidic substance to the stomach.
 You might see anxious people popping them like candy.

-PPIs (Proton Pump Inhibitors), which are one of the most commonly prescribed drug classes of all drugs, inhibit acid secretion from the the stomach.
+PPIs (Proton Pump Inhibitors), which are one of the most commonly prescribed drug classes of all drugs, inhibit acid secretion from the stomach.
 I about cried when they went over-the-counter in 2012.
 These are serious vitality killers.

 There is no reason to stop the mechanism of digestion because you are beginning to have trouble with it.
 There are a dozen remedies that work, right in your kitchen.
 Do you see the common sense in this thinking?

 Think of how many people are using these drugs long-term.
 Even though the FDA safety recommendation for over the counter PPIs states, “No more than three 14-day treatment courses should be used in one year.”

 Let me make a disclaimer here.
 I am not saying that these medications have no place in our care.
 If your gut health has deteriorated too far, then yes, this is the best thing to do to prevent damage from hyperacidity.

 1. Digestive discomfort

 Most common reported side effects are abdominal pain, nausea, diarrhea, vomiting, flatulence and headache.